 - In March 2017 and October 2015 we completed key phases of a project conserving significant wildlife habitat adjacent to Runaround Pond Recreation Area in Durham, creating and expanding the Chesley Meadows Preserve.
 We continue to scope additional phases of conservation work in this neighborhood.

-- In March 2017, with CMP and the Town of New Gloucester, we protected a key snowmobile trail linkage and set the stage for more public access to the Royal, off the Penney Road in New Gloucester.
+- In March 2017, with CMP and the Town of New Gloucester, we protected a key snowmobile trail linkage and set the stage for project #2, above, off the Penney Road in New Gloucester.

 - In May 2016 we expanded the acreage of the Pisgah Hill Preserve on the Pownal-New Gloucester town line.
 We are working on additional phases of conservation work in this neighborhood.